kuleshov-group/PlantCaduceus/README.md

 - PlantCaduceus_l32: [kuleshov-group/PlantCaduceus_l32](https://huggingface.co/kuleshov-group/PlantCaduceus_l32)
     - Trained on sequences of length 512bp, with a model size of 256 and 32 layers.

-## How to use PlantCaduceus to get embeddings and logits score
-The example notebook to use PlantCaduceus to get embeddings and logits score is available in the `notebooks/examples.ipynb` directory.

 ## Fine-tune PlantCaduceus
 We fine-tuned the PlantCaduceus by training an XGBoost model on top of the embedding for each task.
 The fine-tuning script is available in the `src` directory.
 The script takes the following arguments: